kjolley/BIGSdb_documentation/curator_guide.rst

 it before retiring it.
 Once an identifier is retired, you will not be able to create a new profile with that name.

-You can also retire an allele identifier when you :ref:`delete a profile<update_delete_profile>`.
+You can also retire a profile definition when you :ref:`delete a profile<update_delete_profile>`.